csralvall/online_game_toxicity/README.md

 ---
 In the last 20 years the grow of online gaming has increased the human communication through online chats inside games.
-The mix of high competitiveness and relative anonimity have made a perfect place for the development of toxicity.
+The mix of high competitiveness and relative anonimity has made a perfect place for the development of toxicity.

 The goal of this work is to detect types of toxicity inside chat conversations from online games.
-Some inspiration was taken from the research initiative founded by Jigsaw and Google (Alphabet subsidiaries) and their kaggle competitions, were they incentivize the creation of models to detect toxicity in the comments of wikipedia edtion section.
+Some inspiration was taken from the research initiative founded by Jigsaw and Google (Alphabet subsidiaries) and their kaggle competitions, where they incentivize the creation of models to detect toxicity in the comments of wikipedia edition section.
 The initial classification provided by the challenges settled a baseline to classify types of toxicity:

 - severe_toxicity